 The National Child Mortality Database (NCMD) reviews paediatric deaths in the UK.
 In 2021, they reported key findings about the association between socioeconomic deprivation and paediatric death 7:

-There was a clear association between the risk of death and the level of deprivation for children who died in England between April 2019 and March 2020.
-This association appeared to exist for all categories of death except malignancy.

 On average, there was a relative 10% increase in risk of death between each decile of increasing deprivation.

-Over a fifth of the 3,200 child deaths in the period examined might be avoided if children living in the most deprived areas had the same mortality risk as those living in the least deprived.
-This translates to over 700 fewer children dying per year in the UK.
+Seven hundred fewer children per year might dieif the children living in the most deprived areas had the same mortality risk as those living in the least deprived.

-The proportion of deaths with identified modifiable contributory factors increased with increasing deprivation, with factors relating to the social environment being the most frequently reported.
+The proportion of deaths with identified modifiable factors increased with increasing deprivation, with factors relating to the social environment being the most frequently reported.

-At least 1 in 12 of all child deaths reviewed in 2019/20 had one or more factors related to deprivation identified at review.
+At least 1 in 12 of all child deaths reviewed had one or more factors related to deprivation identified at review.

-Acute illness: Studies in the UK have found that children from disadvantaged backgrounds are significantly more likely to require hospital admission8, and in particular the risk appears to be associated with longer duration of stay 9.
+Acute illness: Children from disadvantaged backgrounds are significantly more likely to require hospital admission8, and require longer duration of stay 9.
 Of children attending Emergency Departments (ED), those from the most deprived quintile are 60% more likely to be frequent attenders (>4 attendances in a year) than the most affluent 10.

 Chronic illness: A meta-analysis identified that children from a disadvantaged socioeconomic background were 72% more likely than other children to be diagnosed with a chronic illness 11 (Table 1).